CircuitData/CircuitData-Language/utils/partial_readme_start.md

 ...
 ```
 ### Materials
-Materials in CircuitData is devided into three different kinds: `dielectrics`, `soldermasks` and `stiffeners`.
+Materials in CircuitData is divided into three different kinds: `dielectrics`, `soldermasks` and `stiffeners`.
 As they are part of the CircuitData they need to be wrapped in an `printed_circuits_fabrication_data` element.
 **Example:**
 ```
 ...